Energy Recovery in Air Compressor Systems

 Understanding Air Compressors and Energy Production

-In the industrial arena, around a tenth of all electrical energy supplied is used to power compressed air systems that then convert around 94% of that to heat.
+In the industrial arena, around a tenth of all electrical energy supply is used to power compressed air systems and around 94% of all that energy turns into heat.
 The heat energy supplied is generated to power the compressed air system, but what’s frustrating is that the heat generated then has to be cooled down using chillers and cooling fans!

 Types of Energy Recovery Systems